 The Administration Lot and all Admin spaces are reserved 24 hours a day, 7 days a week for paid Admin permit holders.

 When there is no attendant at the Welcome Information Center, the Admin lot, at Building 1, is closed.

-Handicapped spaces in the Admin Lot are reserved for authorized guests of the university.
+Accessible Parking spaces in the Admin Lot are reserved for authorized guests of the university.

 Loading or unloading of any vehicle, or use of the Administration Circle area, is only permitted with consent from the Parking Office or the Welcome Information Center.